gianpaj/fresnel/README.md

 #### greaterThanOrEqual

-Use this to declare that children should only be visible while the viewport width is equal to the start offset of the specified breakpoint _or_ greater.
+Use this to declare that children should only be visible while the viewport width equals the start offset of the specified breakpoint _or_ greater.

 For example, children of this `Media` declaration will only be visible if the viewport width is 768 points or up:

 ```tsx
 <Media greaterThanOrEqual="md">...</Media>
 ```

-The corresponding css rule:
+The corresponding CSS rule:

 ```css
 @media not all and (min-width: 768px) {